Skip to content

 Johns

-Jessica Johns is a Nehiyaw aunty with English-Irish ancestry and a member of Sucker Creek First Nation in Treaty 8 territory in Northern Alberta.
-Her short story “Bad Cree” won the 2020 Writers’ Trust Journey Prize and her novel of the same name will be released in January 2023 with HarperCollins in Canada and January 2023 with Doubleday in the US.
+Jessica Johns is a nehiyaw aunty with English-Irish ancestry and a member of Sucker Creek First Nation in Treaty 8 territory in Northern Alberta.
+She won the 2020 Writers’ Trust McClelland & Stewart Journey Prize for her story “Bad Cree.”
+Johns’ debut novel of the same name was shortlisted for the Amazon Canada First Novel Award, named the MacEwan University Book of the Year, and featured on the 2024 edition of CBC’s Canada Reads.
+She currently lives in Treaty 6 territory (Edmonton).

 Videos